 No Electricity Means also No Internet

 That’s the scariest for a fashion blogger.
 O.k., I’m exaggerating right now.
 Around New Year’s there were problems with our internet connection due to trees cutting lines.
 It’s amazing how one misses the internet today.
 You can’t even look up a telephone number without it.
-The communication fashion at the Last internet is so vulnerable.

 Have you ever tried to dress when you can’t see the items in your closet?
 You need to touch everything to know which piece it is?
 I have sorted my clothes by item type, them by color, and pattern.
 This way, I don’t loose much time when dressing in general.
 The system avoids searching for an item.
 In case of an outage, you have a broad idea where the neutrals are.
 Thus, you can dress even when you don’t have a flash light.